Resources for Law Firms

 PILI Events for Law Firms

-Each year, PILI holds a Law Firm Pro Bono Roundtable to bring together law firm pro bono leaders to discuss pro bono opportunities, challenges, best practices and strategies for successful programs.
+Each year in the spring, PILI holds a Law Firm Pro Bono Roundtable to bring together law firm pro bono leaders to discuss pro bono opportunities, challenges, best practices and strategies for successful programs.

-We also have an annual Illinois Forum on Pro Bono in Chicago to give pro bono leaders from law firms, corporations, legal service agencies and law schools an opportunity for in-depth discussion among a cross-section of the legal profession.
+Each year in the fall, PILI host its Illinois Forum on Pro Bono in Chicago which gathers pro bono leaders from law firms, corporations, legal service agencies and law schools to have in-depth discussions among a cross-section of the legal profession about how to expand and enhance pro bono in Illinois.
 We also hold this program in other cities across Illinois through our Judicial Circuit Pro Bono Committees.
-Learn more about our Forums on Pro Bono »

 PILI also hosts two special events each year: